 Follow this process and you’ll be well on your way to converting a lot of connections through LinkedIn.

-If you think this system is great but maybe you just don’t have the time to execute or uncertain if you can do it as well as us, then you should apply for our campaign management service.
+If you love this strategy, but just don’t have the time to execute or perhaps you aren’t sure if you have the skills to make it happen.
+Then we recommend checking out our campaign management service.